 LabKey maintains automated tests that verify most areas of the product.
 These tests use the Selenium Remote Control

 test harness to exercise and verify server functionality by automating the browser.
 LabKey develops and runs all tests using the most recent versions of Chrome and Firefox supported by Selenium, which usually lags the most recent public browser release.
 Thus, Firefox Extended Support Release

 is recommended.
 Newer versions of Firefox are not currently supported.

 You can have multiple versions of Firefox installed, as long as you specify the path to Firefox when you run the tests.
 For example:

 LabKey currently maintains three test suites:

 - Developer Regression Test (DRT): a quick (< 10 minutes) suite that developers run before every commit that touches core server code

 - Build Verification Test (BVT): a longer (up to an hour) suite that our TeamCity-based server farm runs automatically after every commit

 - Daily Test: an additional suite of tests that TeamCity runs once a night

-At a minimum, you need to run the DRT; running the BVT, the daily suite, or individual tests may also be helpful to verify your changes.
+If you modify the core server code, at a minimum, you need to run the DRT; running the BVT, the daily suite, or individual tests may also be helpful to verify your changes.